abdusco/slidr.js/README.md

   > protip: `index` is 0 based
 + `Slidr.prototype.update()` use this to update the instance after adding items dynamically
 + `Slidr.prototype.destroy(index)` destroy instance and revert container to initial state
++ `Slidr.prototype.on(name, callback)` attaches event listener to container.
+Possible event names are `slidr:next` and `slidr:prev`.
+Both are fired after slide changes.